In much of life the things we see have random colors.Unhappily for us, if we want a realistic look, our art doesn’t make this easy.

 We all thought, 20 years ago, that overdyed threads would solve this problem.
 The related colors would allow us to stitch something like this and have it look realistic – with just one thread!

 We were wrong.
-Use one thread and stitch as you normally would and you get stripes.
-Straight lines with Continental and diagonal ones with Basketweave (treated in an upcoming article).
+Use one thread and stitch as you normally would, and you get stripes.
+Straight lines with Continental and diagonal ones with Basketweave.

-You can use just one thread but you need to change the way you stitch.
+You can use just one thread, an overdye, but you need to change how you stitch.
 Instead of stitching in lines, scatter your stitches.

 To scatter stitch, you’ll scatter individual stitches or small groups of stitches in the accent colors.
 Then, when the color changes to the dominant color, you’ll fill in the open intersections.

-If the area is not painted, you will need to decide how to scatter the stitches yourself.
+If the area is not painted, you must decide how to scatter the stitches yourself.
 I did this with the stone wall pictured above.
 Because it’s short, I used single stitches.
-Most rows have two stitches in the accent color, some three, and a few one or none.
+Most rows have two stitches in the accent color, some three, and a few have one or none.

 Beyond the effect of the different colors in this technique, there is another benefit to using overdyed threads.
 Even in the main color, the color is not perfectly uniform in any overdyed thread.
 This means there are subtle variations throughout that make stitches look slightly different from each other.
 This makes them stand out as individuals, reinforcing the idea that these are random.